 This Five-year award from NIH brings prestige, jobs, investment to Western New York and recognizes almost two decades of our developments in this area.
-The National Crystallization Center will provide access to state-of-the-art robotic instrumentation, advanced imaging technologies, and expertise in crystallization to the scientific community supporting both academia and industry.
+The National Crystallization Center provides access to state-of-the-art robotic instrumentation, advanced imaging technologies, and expertise in crystallization to the scientific community supporting both academia and industry.

 Dr. Sarah Bowman on one way HWI is working to combat COVID-19.